Finding the best rabbit food isn’t always easy.

 Getting your rabbits diet correct is fundamental in maintaining overall health but specifically in the dental and digestive health.
 The best possible diet for rabbits is one that mimics that of a natural grass based rabbits’ diet in the wild.
 Grass and Hay should make up the majority of your rabbits diet.
 Something as simple as giving your rabbit healthy food can prevent all sorts of health related issues in the future.

 New foods being fed to rabbits of all ages need to be introduced very gradually into their diet.
-If you are introducing new foods to stop your rabbit eating an unwanted item this removal must also be done gradually.

 It’s fine to feed treats to rabbits.
 However, this should only be done in small quantities and on rare occasions.
 Excessive amounts of treats can lead to obesity and digestive issues.

 For mental stimulation and tooth wear providing your rabbit with branches or twigs can be a good idea.
 They will find enjoyment from gnawing them.
 General rules for this would be that you can offer branches from any tree that we eat the fruit from.
 For example, apple or pear trees.
 It’s important to make sure the tree has not been sprayed with any chemicals.